 Overview

-NPV (Net Present Value) tells you whether an investment creates value once you account for the time value of money โ the simple fact that a dollar today is worth more than a dollar in the future.
-This article walks through exactly how to calculate NPV from an initial investment, a discount rate, and a series of projected future cash flows.
+NPV (Net Present Value) tells you whether an investment creates value once the time value of money is factored in, the simple fact that a dollar today is worth more than a dollar in the future.
+This article walks through calculating NPV from an initial investment, a discount rate, and a series of projected future cash flows.

-This guide is for anyone evaluating a business investment, capital project, or major personal financial decision who needs to determine whether the expected returns justify the upfront cost.
+It's written for anyone evaluating a business investment, capital project, or major personal financial decision who needs to know whether the expected returns justify the upfront cost.

 What You Need